Return to the Xequte Home Page

 Slideshow Format:

-VCD: Has the widest compatibility but the quality is not as good as SVCD
+VCD Has the widest compatibility of CD formats, but the quality is not as good as SVCD

-If you are outputting to CD disks, we recommend you first test the VCD format for compatibility and then use the SVCD if you require better quality.
 If you are using DVD disks, select the DVD format.
-If you are creating disks primarily for playback on computers you should use the Image or MPEG format.
+If outputting to CD, first test the VCD format for compatibility and then use the SVCD if you require better quality.
+If you are creating disks primarily for playback on computers you should use the PC format.

 6. Burn your Disk